A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Discussion

 \subsubsection{Grounding zero-shot image generative capabilities}

-Recent studies have demonstrated the feasibility of zero-shot image generation for well-known concepts, \eg ``Tolkien Elf'' \cite{gal2022stylegannada}.
+Recent studies have demonstrated the feasibility of zero-shot image generation for well-known concepts, \eg ``Tolkien Elf'' \citep{gal2022stylegannada}.
 However, grounding zero-shot image generation models to generate evolving/ new semantic concepts remains a relatively unexplored and challenging area.
-For instance, how to generate an image depicting ``The coronation of Charles III and Camilla as King and Queen of the United Kingdom,'' an event that occurred in May 2023, that related images may not be captured by existing models.
+For instance, how to generate an image depicting ``Mass for the Beginning of the Petrine Ministry of the Bishop of Rome,'' an event that occurred in May 2025, that related images may not be captured by existing models.
 This requires strategies that allow continual learning, semantic concept editing, and the incorporation of temporal contexts.